-It is expected that the prospecting project will have negative environmental impacts, including, but not limited to the impacts that have been included in Section 13 of this report.
+It is expected that the prospecting activities will have negative environmental impacts, including, but not limited to the impacts that have been included in Section 13 of this report.
+However, due to the nature of prospecting, the impacts will be of short duration and limited locality.

 The impacts will be investigated in detail during the impact assessment phase of the project.
-Where possible, measures to mitigate the impacts of the project will be identified and finalised during the impact assessment phase of the project.
+Where possible, measures to mitigate the impacts of the project will be identified and will be finalised during the impact assessment phase of the project.
 The mitigation measures will include designs and management practices that will be embarked on, to prevent and/or minimise the identified impacts on the social, cultural and environmental aspects.
 For each potential significant impact identified, mitigation measures will be specified.
 High level mitigation measures have been included in Section 13 of this report.
-These mitigation measures will be described in more detail in the EMPr that Refentse will be required to comply with throughout the prospecting period.
+These mitigation measures will be described in more detail in the EMPr that Itereleng Mo Africa (Pty) Ltd will be required to comply with throughout the prospecting period.

-The EMPr will also include environmental monitoring programme that will allow Refentse to keep track of the impacts of the project on the environment and where required, to take remedial action.
+The EMPr will also include environmental monitoring programme that will allow that Itereleng Mo Africa (Pty) Ltd to keep track of the impacts of the project on the environment and where required, to take remedial action.